Connect with others who understand.

 Chemotherapy

 SMZL can be treated with several different combinations of chemotherapy drugs.
-These medications may include:
+Since these medications are more toxic than targeted therapies, doctors don’t use them very often anymore.

 Antiviral Drugs